lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 {{#header-snippet sw/device/lib/crypto/include/datatypes.h crypto_unblinded_key }}

-Secret keys are "blinded", meaning that keys are represented by at least two "shares" the same size as the key.
+Secret keys are _blinded_ (also called "masked"), meaning that keys are represented by at least two "shares" the same size as the key.
 This helps protect against e.g. power side-channel attacks, because the code will never handle a bit of the "real" key, only the independent shares.
-The choice of blinding method depends on the algorithm and is implementation-specific.
+The exact blinding method and internal representation of blinded key data is opaque to the caller and subject to change in future library versions.
-Callers should use key import/export functions to interpret blinded keys.
+Callers should use key import/export functions to generate, construct, and interpret blinded keys.

 {{#header-snippet sw/device/lib/crypto/include/datatypes.h crypto_blinded_key }}

 As shown above, all secret keys have a configuration value.
+Once the key is created, or imported, the configuration is not expected to change; the cryptolib will never change it, and the caller would have to recompute the key checksum to change it, which is not recommended.
 The configuration helps the cryptolib interpret how the key is represented and how it is permitted to be used.
 Nothing in the configuration is typically secret.

 {{#header-snippet sw/device/lib/crypto/include/datatypes.h crypto_key_config }}

 In most cases, the caller needs to provide a configuration before calling algorithms which generate secret keys.

-Callers may request keys from OpenTitan's [key manager block][keymgr] by setting `hw_backed` and `diversification_hw_backed` in the key configuration.
+Callers may request keys from OpenTitan's [key manager block][keymgr] by setting `hw_backed` in the key configuration.
-If the key is produced by the key manager, then the keyblob has length 0; the diversification information is enough to produce the key.
+In this case, the keyblob is the diversification input for key manager instead of the key material itself.
+See the [key transport](#key-transport) section for more details.

 ### Bookkeeping data structures